amrane99/QA_med_data/documentations/JIP.md

 ```
 {
     "patient_00":	{
-                        "LFC": true,
+                        "HFC": true,
-                        "blur": 0.5,
+                        "blur": 0.2,
-                        "ghosting": 0.72,
+                        "ghosting": 0.75,
-                        "motion": 0.98,
+                        "motion": 1,
-                        "noise": 0.67,
+                        "noise": 0.5,
-                        "resolution": 0.82,
+                        "resolution": 0.75,
-                        "spike": 0.96
+                        "spike": 1
                     },
     ...
 }
 ```
-For every patient folder in `JIP/data_dirs/input` the same 6 quality metrics will be calculated as well as the `Lung Fully Captured (LFC)` metric, which indicates if the lung in a CT scan is fully captured or if parts of the lungs are missing.
+For every patient folder in `JIP/data_dirs/input` the same 5 quality metrics will be calculated as well as the `Hippocampus Fully Captured (HFC)` metric, which indicates if the hippocampus in a MRI scan is fully captured or if parts of the hippocampus are missing.